 5. Don’t Compare

 Every child is different.
 They grow and develop at their own pace.
 If a development milestone is missed, talk to a doctor.
-Comparing siblings, cousins, and other children in the same disability type won’t make anyone feel better.
+Comparing siblings, cousins, and other children with the same disability type won’t make anyone feel better.
 Every child is unique, and they have their strengths and weaknesses.

 6. Never Give Up